mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

 if you're using version control with {{< extlink "https://git-scm.com/" "Git" >}}
 (and I highly recommend that you do!).
+Without that addition to `.gitignore`, you'll needlessly add the generated files to version control.
 I happen to set my `STATIC_ROOT` to a `staticfiles` directory.